SeaSharpe/RequirementAnalysis/User Stories.md

 As a Member, I can do everything a user can do.

-As a Member, I can purchase and download games.
+As a Member, I can purchase and download games from it's descriptive page.

+As a Member, I can games to my wishlist from the browse screen or from the game's descriptive page.

-As a Member, I can leave reviews for games.
+As a Member, I can leave reviews for games from it's descriptive page.

-As a Member, I can submit ratings for games.
+As a Member, I can submit ratings for games from it's descriptive page.

 As a Member, I can pay for games a number of ways; using my credit card or paypal, using someone else's credit card, redeeming a gift card (?) or making a payment directly from online banking (?)